 The team took part in a coding Sprint coordinated by Gábor Hojtsy and other Drupal bigwigs that produced some interesting results.
 For starters, it's quite possible future versions might include an oEmbed plugin in CKEditor core, which would make embedding various forms of media a breeze!

 Snippet is another brainchild of the Sprint.
 It would let users easily add colorized code snippets to the WYSIWYG area.
 This would be a Widget, as opposed to the current Add Code plugin.

 If you ever had doubts about the security of CKEditor, later in the day Wiktor had a 7-hour-long discussion with Ivo Van Geertruyen, member of the Drupal security team!

 On Saturday Piotrek Koszuliński worked with Wim Leers on a prototype of the "Embed Drupal" Widget.
 It would allow embedding pieces of content (a node) into the content of another node.
 This required a Widget (implemented by Piotrek) and a Drupal integration like a dialog or service, which Wim worked on.
 This all started during the official Sprint venue but both programmers decided to move to the calmer surroundings of a local restaurant!

 It should be noted that Collaborative Editing got quite a bit of interest from various individuals throughout the week.
 As a result, the team is now considering adding it in future releases... maybe.

 In all, DrupalCon Prague 2013 was a great experience!
 With so many talented individuals in attendance the team got their creative juices flowing and made considerable headway establishing CKEditor’s presence in Drupal 8.
 We learned a lot about Drupal's community, how it operates, its pros and cons.
 This will no doubt result in smoother cooperation in the future.
 Let us know what you think by leaving comments below.
-To see more DrupalCon pictures, visit our Facebook or Google+ pages!
+To see more DrupalCon pictures, visit our Facebook page!